robrogers3/vue-single-select/README.md

 A. Good question.
 Why aren't you passing data in as a prop?
 Seriously, this is just a widget why does it need knowledge of it's data source?

+Q. _How do I change how items are filtered?_

+A. Easy.
+See prop above, `matchingOptions`.
+Just override it with your own method as a prop.

 Q. _What about Templating?_